Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 ### Multiple Inheritance

-When a derived class in only allowed to has more than one base class then it is called multiple inheritance.
+When a derived class in only allowed to have more than one base class then it is called multiple inheritance.

 ![Multiple Inheritance](MultipleInheritance.png)